MohitPramanik/MohitPramanik/README.md

 ## Current Projects 🔭
 - To-do-list Web Application
-- My Portfolio Website
+- Personal Portfolio Website
-- About to start creating a Hotel booking web application
+- Working on a Hotel booking web application

 (Using React Js in all these)